Siddharth294/Siddharth294/README.md

-- 👋 Hi, I’m @Siddharth294
+ 👋 **Hi**, I’m @Siddharth294

-- 🔥current focus
+   I have a deep interrst in how does Large Language Model works and that has led me here

+  🔥**Current focus**
-   Machine Learning
+ - Machine Learning
-  Deep Learning
+ - Deep Learning
-  Generative AI
+ - Generative AI
-  Agentic AI
+ - Agentic AI

-- 👀 I’m interested in Artificial Intelligence

-- 🌱 I’m currently learning
+  **🌱 I’m Insterested in**
-  Machine Learning
+ -  Machine Learning
-  Generative AI
+ -  Generative AI
-  AI Agents
+ -  AI Agents

-- 📫 Here is my personal email -siddharthy076@gmail.com
+ 📫 Here is my personal email - **siddharthy076@gmail.com**
--

 <!---
 Siddharth294/Siddharth294 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.